What is a wrongful death claim?

 Your case may take months or longer.
 In some cases, filing the lawsuit and working through the legal system can take years.
 We can explain these possibilities.
 We will also explain how your family can remain financially afloat during this period.

 It’s essential that you find a Duluth wrongful death lawyer who will work hard for you.
 Your case is too important to do otherwise.

 How does wrongful death differ from homicide?

-There are several important differences between criminal death and wrongful death in the state of Georgia:
+There are several other important differences between criminal death and wrongful death in the state of Georgia:

-- Unlike criminal death prosecution, a district attorney’s office will not pursue a wrongful death claim on behalf of the decedent because wrongful death is a civil claim.
+- A district attorney’s office will not pursue a wrongful death claim (it is not under their legal purview)

 - The criminal code of Georgia does not apply to a wrongful death action.
 Instead, Chapter 4 of Title 51 (Torts) of O.C.G.A. applies.

 - There will be no “guilty” or “not guilty” verdict in a wrongful death suit.
 Instead, it will determine that the defendant is “liable” or “not liable.”

 - Wrongful death cases cannot result in jail time or imprisonment for a defendant.
 Rather, monetary damages may be awarded if the responsible party is found liable.